Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Clearly states 'List all variants, optionally filtered by product' which uses a specific verb and resource.
-Distinguishes from sibling tools like ls_get_variant (single variant) and other list tools.
+Description clearly states 'List all variants, optionally filtered by product', specifying the verb and resource.
+Distinguishes from sibling tools like ls_get_variant (single) and ls_list_products.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.